ShyneColdchain/kdeD3/README.md

 Goals:

 1. further interactivity!
-2. metadata appear with mouse over (ex. % female / male)
+2. metadata appear with mouse over (ex. % female / male) - *INCOMPLETE!
+Error with logic*
-3. both sampleAge and allAge histograms on single plot *DONE*
+3. both sampleAge and allAge histograms on single plot - *DONE*

+Not sure how to incorporate metadata (gender) with bins.
+Histogram is built off of the .age of the data.
+But data also has a respective .gender (each age has a corresponding gender, either 0 or 1, male or female).
+I want to calculate the percent male and percent female for each bin in the histogram - in other words, number of 0s vs. number of 1s *OR* number of 0s/1s in each bin divided by total number of 0s/1s in data.
+NEED HELP HERE!